Azure/reliable-web-app-pattern-dotnet/demo.md

 ## Retry pattern

 We built an app configuration setting that lets you simulate and test a transient failure from the Web API.
 The setting is called `Api:App:RetryDemo`.
 We've included this configuration in the deployable code.
-The `Api:App:RetryDemo` setting throws a 503 error when the end user sends an HTTP request to the web app API. `Api:App:RetryDemo` has an editable setting that determines how many back-to-back exceptions should be thrown.
+The `Api:App:RetryDemo` setting throws a 503 error when the end user sends an HTTP request to the web app API. `Api:App:RetryDemo` is an editable setting that determines how many back-to-back exceptions should be thrown.
 A value of 1 generates one error after returning one successful response.
 This is disabled by default.
 Removing the setting, or changing the value to 0 will disable the feature.

 Follow these steps to set up this test: